 - Carlini's fight against Czin may or may not count.

-- The opening video ends with a lone soldier on the bridge overloading the damaged arm of his mech, blowing the bridge he was standing on and the enemy units on it with him in order to deny them entry to his city.
+- The opening video ends with a lone soldier on the bridge overloading the damaged arm of his mech, blowing up the bridge he was standing on and the enemy units on it with him in order to deny them entry to his city.

-- Humongous Mecha: Giacomo and the Doge ride these, too.
+- Humongous Mecha: Giacomo and the Doge ride these.

-- Kill It with Fire: The Alin love this trope, since around 1/3 of their units are fire-spewing creatures.
+- Kill It with Fire: The Alin love this trope, since about a third of their units are fire-spewing creatures.

 - Kinetic Weapons Are Just Better: The Vinci meanwhile follow this trope, a majority of their units utilizing firearms or artillery.

-- Land of One City : The various Vinci city states.
-Though, some cities like Miana have vassals (such as Miana also having control over Padonia and Vernazza, the sites of your first two Vinci missions)
+- Land of One City: The various Vinci city states.
+Some cities, however, like Miana, have vassals, such as Miana also having control over Padonia and Vernazza, the sites of your first two Vinci missions.

-- The Magic Versus Technology War: Vinci Steampunk versus Alin magic versus the Cuotl's bizarre Chariots of the Gods-inspired Magic from Technology.
+- The Magic Versus Technology War: Vinci Steampunk versus Alin magic versus the Cuotl's bizarre Chariot of the Gods-inspired Magic from Technology.